Rohit09sep/Sign-language-recognition/README.md

 This project focuses on recognizing sign language gestures using computer vision and machine learning.
 The system is trained to identify specific hand signs commonly used in basic conversations.
-Our model can recognize the following signs:
+This model can recognize the following signs:

 BYE
 HELLO